- Why Colby?

 As faculty adviser to the men’s ice hockey team, I’m partial to its site.
 But as a former three-sport athlete (none of them hockey) at Colorado College, I’m a fan of all of Colby’s teams.

-Colby will celebrate its bicentennial in 2013, so it’s a good time to bone up on the College’s rich history.
+Colby celebrated its bicentennial in 2013, so it was a good time to bone up on the College’s rich history.
 Some history highlights are online.
 There’s much more in the highly readable—even entertaining—book Mayflower Hill (2006), available from the Colby Bookstore.

 William D. Adams